 Preheat the oven to 500 degrees F and lightly coat a baking sheet with olive oil.
 Sprinkle it with salt and pepper and set aside.

 Use a paring knife to remove the cores from the tomatoes and cut them in half.
-Then cut an "X" on the round side of each half.
-Only cut enough to slit the skin.
+Cut an "X" on the round side of each half -- just enough of a slit to break the skin.
 Place the tomatoes flat side down on the baking sheet.
 Add the garlic cloves to an empty space on the baking sheet.
-Roast the tomatoes in the preheated oven until they are sizzling and beginning to brown, and the skin is beginning to pull away from the "X," about 15 minutes.
+Roast the tomatoes and garlic in the preheated 500 degree F oven until the tomatoes are sizzling and beginning to brown, and the skin is beginning to pull away from the "X," about 15 minutes.
 (Check the garlic about half way through as they might brown sooner.
 Take them off whenever they're ready.)

-Remove the tomatoes from the oven and let them cool for at least 5 minutes.
-Turn the broiler on.
+Remove the baking sheet from the oven and let the tomatoes cool for at least 5 minutes.
+Turn on the broiler.

 Once the tomatoes are cool enough to touch, you can easily use your hands or the dull side of a paring knife to slip the skin off each half.
-Now you can finely chop the tomatoes and add them to a medium-sized mixing bowl.
-Use a spatula to scrape any brown bits of tomato and any remaining olive oil from the baking sheet and add it to the bowl.
+Now you can finely chop the tomatoes and mince the garlic.
+Add both to a medium-sized mixing bowl.
+Use a spatula to scrape any brown bits of tomato, and any remaining olive oil from the baking sheet and add it to the bowl.
 Place the skins in a small strainer and use the back of a small spoon to drain them into the bowl as well.